People & Society

 The figures are based on the full calendar year (January to December).

-All new adult citizens come from our pool of PRs, as individuals have to obtain permanent residency before they may apply for citizenship in Singapore.
-The small group of new citizens who were not PRs prior to obtaining citizenship were minors who were either (i) children of citizens, including citizens by descent, or (ii) children of PRs who were included as dependants in their parents’ citizenship application.
-Singapore has kept the PR population size stable at around half a million, and the majority of our PRs are aged between 25 and 59 years (Chart 9).
+All new adult citizens come from our pool of PRs, as individuals have to obtain permanent residency before they may apply for citizenship in Singapore[3].
+Our PR population size remains stable at around half a million, with the majority of our PRs aged between 25 and 59 years (Chart 10).

-Chart 10: Number of citizenships and permanent residencies granted
+Chart 11: Number of Citizenships and Permanent Residencies granted

 Source: Immigration & Checkpoints Authority

-The exact number of new citizenships and permanent residencies granted each year depends on several factors such as the number and quality of applications received.
-Each application for citizenship and permanent residency is evaluated holistically to assess the applicant’s ability to contribute and integrate in Singapore, and their commitment to sinking roots here.
+The exact number of PRs and citizenships granted each year depends on several factors, including the number and quality of applications received and our changing needs.
 Various markers of integration are considered, such as family ties to Singaporeans, length of residency, and whether they have studied in our national schools or completed National Service.
 Other factors considered include the applicant’s economic contributions, qualifications and age.

-Newcomers should make the effort to adapt to local norms.
+It is important for new citizens and PRs to be integrated into our communities.
 To help them along, the National Integration Council (NIC) supports initiatives such as the Singapore Citizenship Journey (SCJ), a collaboration between the Ministry of Culture, Community and Youth (MCCY), the People's Association (PA) and the Immigrations & Checkpoints Authority (ICA).
-All naturalised citizens go through the SCJ to enrich their understanding of Singapore’s history, norms and values, and build stronger ties with the community.
-Singaporeans were invited to join the Citizen's Workshop for SCJ to explore, discuss and create content that is being used to update the SCJ.
+All naturalised citizens go through the SCJ to enrich their understanding of Singapore’s history, norms and values, and build stronger ties with the local community.
+A nation-wide grassroots network of more than 1,500 Integration and Naturalisation Champions (INCs) also helps drive integration efforts within their local communities.

 Our integration efforts seek to create acceptance, mutual understanding and mutual respect between locals and foreigners.
 Fostering social integration and cohesion is a whole-of-society effort; as the newcomers learn and adapt to local values and norms, we can play our part by reaching out and helping them understand our local culture and way of life.

-[1] Inter-ethnic marriages refer to marriages between persons of different CMIO groups.
+[1] Inter-ethnic marriages refer to marriages between persons of different ethnic groups, namely Chinese, Malay, Indian and Others.

-[2] Transnational marriages refer to marriages involving a citizen and a non-citizen (i.e. permanent resident or non-resident).
+[2] Transnational marriages refer to marriages between a citizen and a non-citizen (i.e. PR or NR).